GiarettaPaolo/mountain-car/README.md

-Here’s the corrected Markdown with improved formatting and clarity:

-markdown
-Copy code
 # Mountain Car

 Comparison of Model-based and Model-free Reinforcement Learning techniques on the Mountain Car Environment.
 The training characteristics of the following agents are compared, highlighting the main differences: